 There are a couple of gigs in the writing world that seem to have universal appeal – travel writing and food writing.
 Getting paid to eat – what could be better, right?
 Food writing is now one of my specialities.
 And to be honest, it’s easier than many people think it is to break into this area.
 Here’s how you can break into food writing with no experience.

-How to get into food writing
+How to get into food writing with no experience

-I pitched the article to a well known Australian food publication, and it got commissioned, but it was another couple of years before I thought of pitching another food story.
+I pitched the article to a well-known Australian food publication, and it got commissioned, but it was another couple of years before I thought of pitching another food story.

-I wasn’t interested in critiquing food and I hadn’t studied food writing, but I did have a passion for food (and eating) and I was a freelance writer.
+I wasn’t interested in critiquing food and I hadn’t studied food writing.
+But I did have a passion for food (and eating) and I was a freelance writer.

 I now have editors approaching me to write food stories for them.

 1. Find an intersection

-If you want to be a food writer, think about what else you write about or are interested in, and pitch stories in that sweet spot.
+If you want to be a food writer, think about what else you are interested in and pitch stories in that sweet spot.

 It’s an equation that can go something like this: food + travel, food + agriculture, food + innovation, food + your cultural background, food + trends, food + history, food + employment, food + health.